coverclock/com-diag-codex/README.md

 and its IPv6 DNS address for "localhost" can legitimately be either
 ::ffff:127.0.0.1 or ::1.
 The former is an IPv4 address cast in IPv6-compatible
 form, and the latter is the standard IPv6 address for "localhost".
 Either is valid.
-If the peer mamed "localhost" connects via IPv4, its far end IPv4 address as seen by the near end will be 127.0.0.1 and its IPv6 address will be
+If the peer named "localhost" connects via IPv4, its far end IPv4 address as seen by the near end will be 127.0.0.1 and its IPv6 address will be
 ::ffff:127.0.0.1.
 If it connects via IPv6, its far end IPv4 address may be 0.0.0.0 (because there is no IPv4-compatible form of its IPv6 address) and its